redis/docs/content/integrate/riot/architecture.md

 ## Multi-threading

 It is possible to parallelize processing by using multiple threads.
-In that configuration, each chunk of items is read, processed, and written in a separate thread of execution.
+In this configuration, each chunk of items is read, processed, and written in a separate thread of execution.
 This is different from partitioning where items would be read by multiple readers.
 Here, only one reader is being accessed from multiple threads.